11 Foods to Avoid Heart Pain Weight Gain Infographic

 Heart Health Benefits

 Potatoes are high in potassium and fiber, which can help lower blood pressure and the risk of heart disease.
-As long as your potatoes are not fried, there is no reason to avoid them.
-Be cautious when adding toppings though, as they can significantly impact how healthy even non-fried potatoes are!
+As long as your potatoes aren’t fried, there’s no reason to avoid them.
+Be mindful of your toppings and their nutritional value.

 Weight Loss Benefits

-One medium-size (5.3 ounce) skin-on potato contains just 110 calories per serving, boasts more potassium (620g) than a banana, provides almost half the daily value of vitamin C (45 percent), and contains no fat, sodium or cholesterol.
+One medium-size (5.3 ounce) skin-on potato contains 110 calories per serving, boasts more potassium (620g) than a banana, provides almost half the daily value of vitamin C (45 percent) and contains no fat, sodium or cholesterol.

 11. Salmon